mariebissell/mariebissell.github.io/_pages/about.md

 </p>

 <p align="center">
-Me with my collaborators Cynthia Clopper and Kyler Laycock at the Acoustical Society of America in Philadelphia, PA in May 2026.
+Me with my collaborators Cynthia Clopper and Kyler Laycock at the Acoustical Society of America Meeting in Philadelphia, PA in May 2026.
 </p>

 <p align="center">